 If your desktop or laptop computer fails to boot and gives the error:

 This indicates a problem with your computer's PXE (pre-boot execution environment).
 Most often, this error occurs when your boot sequence is misconfigured in your BIOS, or your boot device (usually your hard drive) cannot be read correctly.

-It is also possible the SATA cable is defective and the computer is not able to detect the hard drive due to a bad SATA cable.
+It's also possible that the SATA cable is defective and the computer is not able to detect the hard drive due to a bad SATA cable.
 If the cables are firmly connected to the hard drive and to the motherboard, and the error still occurs, try replacing the SATA cable.

 If your computer is a laptop, you may not be able to open it and check the connection.
 In this case, we recommend having a trained repair professional perform this task for you.

 - You may also want to check the jumpers on your hard drive to make sure they are configured correctly.
-Again, this is only recommended if it is a desktop computer, not a laptop.
+Again, this is only recommended if it's a desktop computer, not a laptop.
 Consult your hard disk manual for more information about correct jumper settings.

 - In your BIOS setup, look for diagnostics options to self-test your primary hard disk drive.
 Consult your computer or motherboard manual for details.

 - If all else fails, try resetting your BIOS to factory default settings.

 If following the steps above does not help resolve the problem unfortunately it's likely the hard drive is bad and needs to be replaced.
 When a hard drive goes bad it is no longer bootable and because the computer has not boot device you'll get this error.